About Hermitage No-Kill Cat Shelter

 Nancie Hubbard

-Certified Vet Technician AND Accounts
+Accounts Payable/Receivable & Certified Vet Technician

 Nancie grew up in Tucson.
 She has always loved animals, and originally wanted to be a veterinarian.
 In 2004, she graduated from Pima Community College AAS Veterinary Technician program, and passed national and state boards that same year.
 Nancie worked in a small animal general practice for eight years and then at Veterinary Specialty Center of Tucson in Internal Medicine for seven years before joining the Hermitage team.
 When she is not working, her hobbies include cooking, reading, spending time with her two kids, and adopting cats (Nancie has adopted a few of her cats from The Hermitage!).